 Have you encountered a more curious combination?

-See also other odd marketing idea in Japan:
+Other odd marketing idea in Japan: